JetsonHacksNano/CSI-Camera/README.md

 $ sudo apt-get install v4l-utils

-For the Raspberry Pi V2 camera the output is (assuming the camera is /dev/video0):
+For the Raspberry Pi V2 camera, typically the output is (assuming the camera is /dev/video0):

 ```
 $ v4l2-ctl --list-formats-ext